edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 ``ivfflat_cosine``.
 We are using the value ``3`` for the ``lists`` parameter because best practice is to use the number of objects divided by 1,000 for up to 1,000,000 entries.
 Our database will have around 3,000 total entries which falls well under that threshold.
-(For more than 1,000,000 entries, you should use the square root of the total number for lists.).
-In our case indexing does not have much impact, but if you plan to store and query huge amount of entries, an index is recommended.
+In our case indexing does not have much impact, but if you plan to store and query huge amount ofentries, an index is recommended.

 We apply this schema by creating and running a migration.